How the Master Franchise Agreement Differs from the Regular One

 Another difference between a Master Franchise Agreement and a regular franchise agreement is the contract length.
 Master Franchise Agreements generally lasts longer, usually for 20 to 25 years as explained by Hamilton Pratt, while regular franchise agreements are for an initial term of 10 t0 20 years only as mentioned by Entrepreneur.
 In addition, according to Global Negotiator Blog, a Master Franchisee usually agrees to a development schedule in which the developments of the number of franchise units to be opened in the assigned territory are listed.

-In general, a Master Franchise Agreement grants exclusivity to the Master Franchisee for the assigned territory in return for their investments in developing the franchise business in that specific territory.
-If no limitations are made with regard to the exclusivity, this usually means that the Master Franchisee has the unconditional right to franchise the business in the assigned territory to the exclusion of any other third party, including the Franchisor itself according to the same international business blog site.
+In general, a Master Franchise Agreement grants exclusivity to the Master Franchisee for the territory in return for their investments in developing the franchise business in that specific territory.
+If there are no limitations with regard to the exclusivity, this usually means that the Master Franchisee has the unconditional right to franchise the business in the assigned territory.
+This is to the exclusion of any other third party, including the Franchisor itself according to the same international business blog site.

 So, is the Master Franchise Agreement the right one for you?